Image 1 of 11

 The residency offered here is a fixed two-week stay.
 Shorter or custom-length stays may occasionally be possible to accommodate specific travel plans, depending on availability.

-Longer-term studio residencies (4–12 weeks) may be possible for potters with an established, independent practice.
+Longer-term studio residencies (5–12 weeks) may be possible.
 This is a self-funded residency, not a sponsored or grant-based program.
-Extended stays are priced at €600 per week.
+Extended stays beyond 5 weeks are priced at €600 per week.

 a short introduction about yourself

-what you hope to explore during the residency
+what you hope to explore during your stay

 your available travel dates

-If it feels like a good mutual fit and dates align, you’ll be invited to secure your place by making the deposit via this listing.
+If it feels like a good mutual fit and dates align, you will be invited to secure your place.

-This pottery artist residency is a short, focused studio immersion designed for makers who are comfortable working independently and who value time, presence, and dialogue within a working studio environment.
+It is designed for those who are comfortable working independently and who value time, presence, and meaningful dialogue within a working studio environment.

 Who This Residency Is For